How Microbes Can Eat a Hole In Your Home Heating Oil Tank

 All this is why many jurisdictions demand that domestic oil heating systems (including the tank, piping, vents and furnace connections) are approved by a certified inspector before fuel deliveries can occur.
 Systems must also be reinspected at least every decade or so.
 But even if heating oil safety requirements aren’t strictly enforced where you live, there’s good reason to take the issue seriously on your own.
 And your insurance company is a good place to begin finding out how.

-Insurance companies are often seen as the bad guys in all this because they’re usually the ones that demand replacement of old oil tanks.
+Insurance companies are often seen as the bad guys in all this, precisely because they’re usually the ones that demand replacement of old oil tanks.
 But that’s really not such an unreasonable thing.
 There are two reasons why.
 Deterioration could be eating away at internal tank surfaces right now — it almost certainly is.
 And if a leak were to occur, it will happen with no warning.
 And since insurance companies shoulder the financial risk of cleaning up such a leak, they have every right to stipulate the terms about how your house is maintained in this regard.

 This microscopic pitting on the inside surface of an oil tank is caused by bacteria that lives in furnace oil.
 When even small amounts of water accumulate at the bottom of a tank, it creates an environment where damaging microbes thrive and create craters and holes in the metal.

-Life on our planet can thrive in very unusual conditions, including your furnace oil.
+Life on our planet can thrive in very harsh conditions, including your furnace oil.
 Bacteria consumes sulfur and other impurities in the fuel, and as they eat and grow, they give off corrosive sludge that attacks the steel of your oil tank.
 Everything might look just fine on the outside while patches on the bottom of the tank are paper thin.
 Leaks usually spring immediately after a fill up, when extra weight and turbulence stresses the weakened metal.

 I hope you found this useful.
 Please consider helping me cover the cost of writing and publishing contents like this.
 Click the “buy me a coffee” button below and it’ll take you to a safe, simple and fast way to make a contribution.
 Thank you very much!